PulseWaves/Specification/specification.rst

 Size:
   The byte-aligned size of attributes from "Version" to and including "Description".

-Offset from Optical Center to Anchor Points:
+Optical Center to Anchor Point:
-  Specifies a constant temporal offset in picoseconds between the optical center and the anchor point.
+  This value specifies the constant temporal offset in sampling units from the optical center to the anchor point - given such a constant exists.
 If the value is 0, anchor point and optical center coincide.
 Otherwise the optical center of a pulse can be found by "walking" backwards from its anchor point as many units of its direction vector as specified here (a conversion step may be necessary in case that anchor point and direction vector are not in a Euclidean coordinate system).
-If the value is  0xFFFFFFFFFFFFFFFF there is no constant temporal offset between the optical center and the anchor point.
-In this case the optical center cannot be "reached" from the anchor point by "walking" a constant mutliple of the direction vector.
+If the value is 0x8FFFFFFF there is no constant temporal offset between the optical center and the anchor point.
+In this case the optical center cannot be "reached" from the anchor point by "walking" a constant multiple of the direction vector but the distance may be specified for each anchor point individually.

+Bits for Distance to Optical:
+  If this value is non-zero then there is information in the Waves file about the temporal offset in sampling units from the optical center to the anchor point.
+The only supported non-zero values are 16, and 32 bits.
+In this case the first two or four bytes of the waveform data in the Waves file store this offset.

+Decimal Digits of Distance:
+  If this value is non-zero then the integers expressing the distances from the anchor have to be multiplied with the appropriate scale factor to get the decimal digits (e.g. with 0.1 if the value is 1, with 0.01 if the value is 2).

+Number of Samplings:
+  A value larger than 0 specifying the number of "Sampling Description Records" that directly follow this "Pulse Description Record".

 Sample Units:
-  Specifies the temporal unit of sampling in nanoseconds (1e-9 seconds) that is used in the Pulse Records for specifying the "First Returning Sample" and the "Last Returning Sample".
-One nanosecond is 1,000 picoseconds.
+  Specifies the temporal unit of sampling in nanoseconds that sample the waveform.
+One nanosecond (1e-9 seconds) is 1,000 picoseconds (1e-12 seconds).
+If multiple sample resolutions are used by the following "Sampling Description Records" then the shortest one is specified here.

-Number of Samplings:
-  A value larger than 0 specifying the number of "Sampling Description Records" start at the byte indicated by the "Offset to Samplings Array" field.

 Scanner ID:
   In case there are several laser scanning units that are simultaneously storing their output to the same PulseWaves file.
 They can be then be distinguished by assigning their respective pulse descriptions a different ID.
 The default is 0.

 Wavelength:
-  The physical wavelength of the laser in picometers.
+  The physical wavelength of the laser in nanometers.

 Outgoing Pulse Width:
-  The width of the outgoing pulse in picometer as defined by the full width at half maximum (FWHM).
+  The width of the outgoing pulse in nanometer as defined by the full width at half maximum (FWHM).
 The exact width and intensity tends to vary from pulse per pulse which is why the outgoing waveform is often sampled and stored per pulse as well.

 Beam Diameter at Exit Aperture:
-  The diameter of the laser beam in micrometer in the moment it leaves the scanner hardware.
+  The diameter of the laser beam in millimeter in the moment it leaves the scanner hardware.

 Beam Divergance:
-  The divergance of the laser beam in microradians [urad] @ 1/e2. [or should we use @ 1/e]?
+  The divergance of the laser beam in milliradians [urad] @ 1/e2. [or should we use @ 1/e]?

+Reserved:
+  Must be zero.

 Description:
   Null terminated text description (optional).
 Any characters not used must be null.